8 perfect autumn pub walks in Hertfordshire

 Click here for a map of the walk with detailed instructions.

-The green in Sarratt is the start of this walk through the Chess Valley.
-Heading northwest will take walkers through pretty farmland and woodland before arriving in Flaunden.
-Walk through the village and into the woods at the other side heading towards Latimer.
-Take in the autumn flora and fauna of Baldwin’s Wood before reaching Latimer and heading east back towards Church End and Sarratt, enjoying the eclectic terrains and wildlife that surround you including woodland, water meadows and cosy cottages.
+The train station in Rickmansworth is the start of this walk through the Chess Valley.
+Heading into the trees and greenery takes the walker to the River Chess.
+Follow the river and take in the autumn flora and fauna of Mount Wood and Baldwin's Wood before the village of Latimer enjoying the eclectic terrains and wildlife that surround you including woodland, water meadows and cosy cottages before arriving at the end in Chesham.

-The pub: The Boot in Sarratt is the perfect post-walk pub to enjoy a satisfying meal and a drink.
+The pub: The Boot in Sarratt is worth driving back to: it's the perfect pub to enjoy a satisfying meal and a drink.
+Or for a shorter walk, finish around the Sarratt part of the river and head straight for the pub.
 This 18th century inn serves elevated pub classics such as beer battered haddock and chips, sausage and mash or a generously portioned beef burger.

 Click here for a map with walk instructions and landmarks.